Icon HelpCircleForumIcon Link

 0xde97d8624a438121b86a1956544bd72ed68cd69f2c99555b08b1e8c51ffd511c

+By default, local is used for the target network.
 To interact with the latest testnet, use the --testnet flag.
-When this flag is passed, transactions created by forc-deploy will be sent to the latest testnet.
+When this flag is passed, transactions created by forc-deploy will be sent to the latest testnet:

 forc-deploy --testnet

 Another alternative is the --target option, which provides useful aliases to all targets.
-For example if you want to deploy to beta-5 you can use:
+For example if you want to deploy to testnet you can use:

 Since deploying and running projects on the testnet cost gas, you will need coins to pay for them.
 You can get some using the testnet faucet Icon Link.